 Rebecca was selected by Law360 as a “Rising Star Under 40” – Insurance (one of five in the U.S.) in 2012, and is a certified Six Sigma Green Belt.

-John Tomaszewski specializes in emerging technology and its application to business.
+John Tomaszewski is a partner in the International Department and co-chairs the Global Privacy & Security practice at Seyfarth.
+He specializes in emerging technology and its application to business.
 He has significant experience counseling companies regarding data protection and information security throughout the Americas, Europe and Asia.
 His clients have included a myriad of technology companies as well as financial services, pharmaceuticals and e-commerce companies of all sizes.
 John has prepared privacy and security documentation for HR departments, cloud service providers, social media companies and a host of both traditional “brick-and-mortar” and emerging technology clients.
 He has also developed fair information practice statements, certification practice statements, PKI policies, non-disclosure agreements and similar information security and confidentiality instruments.

 John has been a co-author of several information security and privacy publications, including the PKI Accreditation Guidelines and Privacy, Security and Information Management: An Overview; as well as publishing scholarly works of his own on the topic.
 He has also provided input to the drafting of various security and privacy laws around the world, including the APEC Cross-Border Privacy Rules system, which was included in the White House’s Privacy Bill of Rights initiative in 2012.
 He is a frequent speaker globally on the topics of privacy, cloud computing, Self-Regulatory Organizations (“SROs”), cross-border privacy schemes and secure e-commerce.